gta5-map/Social-Club-API-cheat-sheet/README.md

 In [this guide](http://rockstar-api.rtfd.io) I will try to describe and collect as many useful knowledge about the Social Club and it's "API" as possible.

+__Disclaimer__: Using this guide might be a violation of Rockstar's Terms of Service.
+I take no responsibility for the way you use it.
+Any violation of the TOS resulting from using this cheat sheet is entirely the user's responsibility.

 ## Installation

 1. Clone this repository: